 She also wore her sapphire and diamond cluster drop earrings to the event, which were reportedly given to Diana by the Crown Prince Fahd of Saudi Arabia as a wedding present.
 Prince William later gifted these earrings to Kate Middleton, who has worn them without the top circular sapphires on a number of occasions, including for an official portrait at Clarence House in 2011.

 Diana accessorised the look with her favourite quilted Dior bag.
 Given to the Princess of Wales by Bernadette Chirac, France’s former first lady, Diana’s bag was the first of its kind to be made of leather and was produced in one night, per Tatler.
-Initially called the Chouchou, the bag was eventually renamed Lady Dior following Diana’s death in 1997.
+Initially called the Chouchou, the bag was eventually renamed Lady Dior following Diana’s passing in 1997.

 Having only just arrived in New York City, Diana walked up the red carpet arm in arm with former Harper’s Bazaar editor Liz Tilberis who was also co-chairing the event.
 The two first met when Diana appeared on the cover of British Vogue, soon after her engagement to Prince Charles.
 According to Harper’s Bazaar, the two women became close friends following the breakdown of Diana’s marriage and Tilberis’ cancer diagnosis.

 Diana and Tilberis were escorted around the event by the then newly appointed head designer at Dior, John Galliano.

 As can be scene in this retro Hard Copy clip, Diana really was the talk of the evening.
 “All eyes were on Diana, Princess of Wales,” the presenter tells viewers, later referring to her as a “work of art.”
 A ‘royal watcher’ calls Diana “the belle of the ball” and we hear from celebs at the Met how exciting it was to see the royal attending the event.